Fox Factory (NASDAQ:FOXF) Updates FY 2021 Earnings Guidance

+Fox Factory (NASDAQ:FOXF) last released its quarterly earnings results on Thursday, August 5th.
+The company reported $1.20 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.02 by $0.18.
+Fox Factory had a return on equity of 24.12% and a net margin of 13.43%.
+On average, analysts predict that Fox Factory will post 4.4 earnings per share for the current fiscal year.

-In related news, insider Thomas L. Fletcher sold 301 shares of the firm’s stock in a transaction that occurred on Tuesday, August 10th.
+In other Fox Factory news, insider Thomas L. Fletcher sold 301 shares of Fox Factory stock in a transaction that occurred on Tuesday, August 10th.
 The stock was sold at an average price of $158.87, for a total transaction of $47,819.87.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, insider Richard T. Winters sold 3,293 shares of the firm’s stock in a transaction that occurred on Friday, May 21st.
-The stock was sold at an average price of $154.97, for a total value of $510,316.21.
+Following the sale, the insider now directly owns 2,533 shares of the company’s stock, valued at approximately $402,417.71.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 0.24% of the stock is owned by company insiders.

 Fox Factory Holding Corp. engages in designing, engineering, manufacturing and marketing performance ride dynamics products.
 The firm offers bicycles, side-by-sides and on-road vehicles with off-road capabilities, off-road vehicles and trucks, all – terrain vehicles, snowmobiles, specialty vehicles and applications and motorcycles.